pa7x1/ethereum-issuance/README2.md

 ## Introduction

-In this note we show that, under broad assumptions, we can constrain the space of issuance functions to a class that is well-behaved, free of pathological regimes that could produce runaway growth in the stake rate.
+In this note we show that, under broad assumptions, we can constrain the space of issuance functions to a class that is well-behaved, free of pathological regimes that could produce runaway growth in the stake ratio.
 These curves implement stake capping, in the sense that the issuance yield is zero at a target stake.

 We then review a pragmatic way to introduce stake capping on Ethereum that is technically simple while keeping validators